adaptivelab/javascript/README.md

 ## <a name='blocks'>Blocks</a>

-  - Use braces with all multi-line blocks.
+  - Always use braces and span with multiple-lines for `if/else/while/try/do` blocks.

     ```javascript
     // bad
     if (test)
       return false;

-    // good
+    // bad
     if (test) return false;

+    // bad
+    function() { return false; }

     // good
     if (test) {
       return false;
     }

-    // bad
-    function() { return false; }

     // good
     function() {